shadizak/Learning-Journal/Read08.md

 # What is an Loops in JS?
 ## JavaScript While Loop
 Loops can execute a block of code as long as a specified condition is true.

 -> Syntax:
 while (condition) {
   // code block to be executed
 }

+## JavaScript For Loop
+Loops can execute a block of code a number of times.

+The For Loop

+-> syntax:

+for (statement 1; statement 2; statement 3) {
+  // code block to be executed
+}

+Statement 1 is executed (one time) before the execution of the code block.
+Statement 2 defines the condition for executing the code block.
+Statement 3 is executed (every time) after the code block has been executed.